 Breaking Free is all about helping young people make that change, by giving them the tools to identify and challenge gender stereotypes.

-Request a peer educator
+Request a peer educator in Cornwall

 Request a peer educator to come and run a session with your Brownie, Guide or Ranger unit.